micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 you might wonder why we leave it behind.
 The truth is, while it solved a problem for many it never became what I had expected it to be.

-Go Micro was built on the premise that developers needs a simpler way to build distributed systems.
+Go Micro was built on the premise that developers need a simpler way to build distributed systems.
 With strongly defined abstractions and a pluggable architecture it did that well but that became really unweidly to manage.
 With an MxN matrix of complexity, Go Micro became the thing it was trying to fight against.
 As we attempted to hone on this platform effort, it just became very